Idefix (BreizhSAT, BO 47/48, Oscar 47/48)

 Idefix [GDK]

-Idefix consisted of two independent picosat sized, battery powerd communication payloads mounted on the ASAP platform of a Ariane-4 third stage.
+Idefix consisted of two independent picosat sized, battery powered communication payloads mounted on the ASAP platform on a Ariane-42P H10-3 third stage.
 Based on a prototype built in 2001, the IDEFIX payloads largely use cellular telephone techniques, components as well as energy saving methods.
 The thermal approach is based on a total isolation concept.

 IDEFIX has already performed its primary task to demonstrate and validate the 'Satellite's Last Stage' concept, showing the feasibility to use orbiting discarded last stages as low cost carriers for experimental payloads, despite totally uncontrolled attitude and solar illumination conditions.